Mathias Goeritz: Career

 El pájaro de fuego (The fire bird) by Goeritz.
 In Guadalajara, Jalisco, Mexico.
 View from south.

 In the summer of 1948, Goeritz and Ferrant traveled to visit the prehistoric paintings of the Cave of Altamira in the north of Spain, along with writer Ricardo Gullón and others.
 At that time Goeritz proposed the founding of an Escuela de Altamira (Altamira School), an association of artists and writers who would meet annually near the Cave, in 1948.
 The Escuela de Altamira would ultimately hold two meetings, in 1949 and 1950.

 In 1949, through the intervention of Mexican architect Ignacio Díaz Morales, Goeritz was offered a job teaching art history to the students of the newly founded the school of architecture (now part of CUAAD, University of Guadalajara) in Guadalajara, Mexico.
 In 1953, he first presented his "Manifiesto de la Arquitectura Emocional" (Emotional Architecture Manifesto) at the pre-inauguration of the Museo Experimental El Eco in Mexico City, which he designed in 1952–53.
 During the 1950s, Goeritz also collaborated with Luis Barragán to make monumental abstract sculptures in reinforced concrete, including El animal del Pedregal (The Animal of the Pedregal, 1951) and the Torres de la Ciudad Satélite (Towers of Satellite City, 1957).

-In 1989, he became an honorary member of the Mexican Academia de Artes.
+In 1989,Goeritz became an honorary member of the Mexican Academia de Artes.

 Personal life and death

 In 1942, he married photographer Marianne Gast.

-He died on August 4, 1990, in Mexico City.
+Mathias Goeritz died on August 4, 1990, in Mexico City at the age of 75.